DroneDB/Registry/README.md

 DroneDB Registry is a simple, user-friendly aerial data management and storage application.
 It features JWT authentication and implements a full REST API.

-Combined with [Hub](https://github.com/DroneDB/Hub), it provides a simple, fast and scalable platform for hosting and sharing geospatial images and data.
+Combined with [Hub](https://github.com/DroneDB/Hub), it provides a simple, fast and reliable platform for hosting and sharing geospatial images and data.
 It also allows you to view orthophotos and point clouds easily and effortlessly directly in the browser.

 ### Orthophoto and flight path